Grand Duchy of Baden: 1849 Baden Revolution

 By 1847, radicalism once more began to raise its head in Baden.
 On 12 September 1847, a popular demonstration held at Offenburg passed resolutions demanding the conversion of the regular army into a national militia, which should take an oath to the constitution, as well as a progressive income tax, and a fair adjustment of the interests of capital and labour.

 The news of the revolution of February 1848 in Paris brought agitation to a head.
 Numerous public meetings were held and the Offenburg programme was adopted.
 On 4 March 1848, under the influence of popular excitement, the lower chamber accepted this programme almost unanimously.
 As in other German states, the government bowed to the storm, proclaimed an amnesty and promised reforms.
-The ministry remodelled itself in a more Liberal direction, and sent a new delegate to the federal diet at Frankfurt, empowered to vote for the establishment of a parliament for a united Germany.
+The ministry remodelled itself in a more liberal direction, and sent a new delegate to the federal diet at Frankfurt, empowered to vote for the establishment of a parliament for a united Germany.

 Disorder, fomented by republican agitators, continued nonetheless.
 The efforts of the government to suppress the agitators with the aid of federal troops led to an armed insurrection, which was mastered without much difficulty.
-The uprising, led by Friedrich Hecker and Franz Joseph Trefzger, was lost at Kandern on 20 April 1848.
+The uprising, led by Friedrich Hecker, Gustav Struve and others, was lost at Kandern on 20 April 1848.
 Freiburg, which they held, fell on 24 April and, on 27 April, a Franco–German legion, which had invaded Baden from Strasbourg, was routed at Dossenbach.

 In the beginning of 1849, however, the issue of a new constitution in accordance with the resolutions of the Frankfurt parliament, led to more serious trouble.
 It did little to satisfy the radicals, angered by the refusal of the second chamber to agree to their proposal for the summoning of a constituent assembly on 10 February, 1849.

 The new insurrection that broke out proved a more formidable affair than the first.
 A military mutiny at Rastatt on 11 May showed that the army sympathised with the revolution, which was proclaimed two days later at Offenburg amid tumultuous scenes.
 Also, on 13 May a mutiny at Karlsruhe forced Grand Duke Leopold to flee, and the next day his ministers followed.
 Meanwhile, a committee of the diet under Lorenz Brentano (1813–1891), who represented the more moderate radicals against the republicans, established itself in the capital in an attempt to direct affairs pending the establishment of a provisional government.